 Subsequently, all commits from the selected project are shown (image on the right).
 Commits can be sorted by date or by message.
 Clicking on the Checkout button at the bottom of the pop-up window checkouts the selected commit.

-Loading a project from GitHub might take some time.
+Loading a project from GitHub might take some time – a change to Resco’s API, enabled us to extend the limit for checkout of one file to 100MB (compared to 1MB previously).
 A dialog window with a progress bar is shown during the process (see below).